selective-php/image/README.md

 ## Features

-* Converting images to JPEG, GIF, PNG, BMP (16-Bit and 24-Bit)
+* Convert images to JPEG, GIF, PNG, BMP (16-Bit and 24-Bit)
-* Changing the size and sharpness of images
+* Change the size and sharpness of images
-* Insert watermark
+* Insert watermark image

 ## Requirements